mmistakes/minimal-mistakes/README.md

    bundle
    ```

-4. Add `remote_theme: "mmistakes/minimal-mistakes@4.24.0"` to your `_config.yml` file.
+4. Add `remote_theme: "mmistakes/minimal-mistakes@4.19.1"` to your `_config.yml` file.
 Remove any other `theme:` or `remote_theme:` entry.

-**Looking for an example?** Use the [Minimal Mistakes remote theme starter](https://github.com/mmistakes/mm-github-pages-starter/generate) for the quickest method of getting a GitHub Pages hosted site up and running.
-Generate a new repository from the starter, replace sample content with your own, and configure as needed.
+**Looking for an example?** Fork the [Minimal Mistakes remote theme starter](https://github.com/mmistakes/mm-github-pages-starter) for the quickest method of getting a GitHub Pages hosted site up and running.
+Replace sample content with your own and configure as needed.

 ## Usage